 - Nature / magnitude of monthly expenses

-- Financial Aid is awarded on the basis of the Financial Need.
+- Financial Aid is awarded in the basis of financial need

 Need assessment process

-- The staff of NUST Financial Aid Office works closely with your family to determine your demonstrated need and your family’s expected contribution by reconciling the information on NFAAF against the documents provided including their tenor and validity; seeking clarifications, if any.
+- FAO also reconciles information on NFAAF against the documents provided including their tenor and validity; seeking clarifications, if any.

-- Financial Aid Office informs candidates (via email) to submit deficient documents.
-Candidates are required to submit (online) deficient documents within due dates, given by FAO, to remain in the scholarship selection process.
+- FAO informs candidates (via email / web account) to submit adequate / missing documents.
+Candidates are required to submit soft copies of adequate / missing documents within due dates, given by FAO, to remain in the scholarship selection process.

 - Evaluation sheets are prepared.
 These sheets contain brief summary of credentials, covering all the aspects to be presented to the financial aid committee for final decision.